Watching This Week #104

 Although a version of Paramount Plus is available in Canada, the range of programs available is significantly different from what's offered in the U.S. and elsewhere.
 In most cases, this is because ViacomCBS previously sold off the Canadian broadcast and streaming rights to many of Paramount+'s key originals, like the new Star Trek series, to other companies.

-This distinction has been understandably confusing to many Canadians, especially considering that PAW Patrol is a Canadian-based franchise whose official social media accounts promoted the dual release in theatres and on Paramount+, without noting that the latter option would not apply for Canadians.
+This distinction has been understandably confusing to many Canadians, especially considering that PAW Patrol is a Canadian-based franchise whose official social media accounts promoted the dual release in theatres and on Paramount+.

-In addition to the digital and on-demand rentals noted above, there's a strong likelihood that PAW Patrol: The Movie will become available on a subscription streaming service in the next several months.
+In addition to the digital and on-demand rentals noted above, PAW Patrol: The Movie became available on streaming in Canada in December 2021.

 As of this writing, the PAW Patrol TV series remains available to watch in Canada via TVOntario (episodes from seasons 2 through 8), Knowledge Network (BC) (selected episodes from all seasons), Télé-Québec (in French), Netflix (seasons 1-7), and Crave (selected episodes from season 4-5 and the "Original 5s" shorts).
 It's possible the selection may change from time to time.